-The beaches in Martha’s Vineyard are a beach-lover’s paradise.
+The beaches in Martha’s Vineyard are one of the best things to do in Martha’s Vineyard.
 There are Martha’s Vineyard beaches for every type of traveller, from the teen scene at Martha’s Vineyard South Beach, African Americans at Inkwell Beach, the surfers at Squibnocket Beach Martha’s Vineyard and the families at State Beach Martha’s Vineyard.
 Go fishing at Lobsterville Beach, clamming at Tashmoo Beach and sunset viewing at Menemsha Beach.
+There’s a reason Martha’s Vineyard is a bucket list New England item and one of the best places to visit in Massachusetts.
 We show you the best beaches in Martha’s Vineyard for whatever suits your beach going pleasure.

 Martha’s Vineyard Beaches

 Unlike Nantucket where all the beaches are public, there are three types of beaches in Martha’s Vineyard: private beaches, town beaches and public beaches.

 The private beaches – you guessed it – are private.